 Good Faith Exemption Request – November 4, 2020 – Please follow the link to access the request Good Faith Exemption Request – November 4, 2020 (Good Faith Exemption Request Letter)

 This annual convening brings together representatives from state, territorial, and federal governments and the private sector.
 NESCSO considers the MESC a natural extension of the work we do for the S-TAG.
 The MESC facilitates State and Territorial government employees access to new technologies and solutions, enables networking with their government peers as well as with industry representatives.
 The MESC is also an opportunity for States and Territories to highlight their innovations with their industry partners.

-The 2021 MESC will be in Boston, MA from August 9 to 12.
+Over one thousand participants attended the 2021 MESC which was held in Boston, MA August 9 to 12.
 For more information, please visit www.mesconference.org